eysk-io/course_reqs_scraper/README.md

 3. Save all course data to a MongoDB database.

-To speed up the process to retrieve and save course information, the program uses a thread pool `(tpool.h/tpool.c)`to parallelize processes.
+To speed up the process to retrieve and save course information, the program uses a thread pool - `tpool.c` - to parallelize processes.
 Specifically, saving each subject's courses is performed by each thread.

 ## Configuration